-The Chemical Thermodynamics Series comprises review reports dealing with data selection for particular elements or groups of elements and state-of-the-art reports focusing on the application chemical thermodymanics to particular systems of interest in radiactive waste management.
+The Chemical Thermodynamics Series comprises review reports dealing with data selection for particular elements or groups of elements and state-of-the-art reports focusing on the application of chemical thermodynamics to particular systems of interest in radioactive waste management.

 |Chemical Thermodynamics Series Volume 12 (2012) |

 Chemical Thermodynamics of Tin